 MFA has longstanding concerns with the wholesale development of a new, duplicative short position reporting regime.
-The SEC should consider revising Rule 13f-2 to leverage the short interest reporting regime that FINRA has operated for years.
-Any information the SEC or FINRA collects must protect the critical private fund investment and trading strategies, which as the Commission has explicitly recognized, are critical to private funds' willingness to engage in fundamental research and contribute to stock price efficiency.
+The SEC should consider revising the short position reporting rule to leverage the short interest reporting regime that the Financial Industry Regulatory Authority ("FINRA") has operated for years.
+Furthermore, any information the SEC or FINRA collects must protect the critical private investment and trading strategies, which as the SEC has explicitly recognized, are critical to private funds' willingness to engage in fundamental research and contribute to stock price efficiency.

-As the SEC considers a new Rule 13f-2 and/or Form SHO that is consistent with the President's executive orders, we urge the Commission to:
+As the SEC considers a new Rule 13f-2 and/or Form SHO that is consistent with the Presidential Executive Orders, we urge the Commission to:

-- Eliminate the overly burdensome Table 2 in existing Rule 13f-2. - Make certain other changes to the rule to make it less burdensome to market participants (e.g., by clarifying the scope of Form SHO so that it aligns with the SEC's position in its reply brief that only short positions due to short sales subject to Regulation SHO trigger reporting).
+- Eliminate the overly burdensome Table 2 in existing Rule 13f-2 because it exceeds the Commission's statutory authority.
+18 - Make certain other changes to the rule to make it less burdensome to market participants (e.g., by clarifying the scope of Form SHO so that it aligns with the SEC's position in its reply brief in the ongoing litigation that only short positions due to short sales subject to Regulation SHO trigger reporting).

 In connection with modifying Rule 13f-2, we also encourage the Commission to enhance the operational efficiency of trading by reducing the complexity and burden of Regulation SHO.
 The definition of a short sale under Rule 200(a) of Regulation SHO focuses upon the securities positions held by a particular "seller" of securities.
-Rule 200(c) of Regulation SHO specifically requires that a "person" shall be
+Rule 200(c) of Regulation SHO specifically requires that a "person" shall be deemed to own a security only to the extent that he has a net long position in such security.
+In this regard, we encourage the SEC to: